ยทUses

 01Three outcomes

-Three things a receipt proves.
+Three things a proof establishes.

 Each maps to a live API primitive.
 Two of them — what an agent was allowed to do, and what evidence it used or produced — build in selective disclosure: reveal one component or one row to an auditor while the rest stay sealed.